collinstommy/tc-blog/content/blog/how-to-become-a-web-developer/index.md

 date: "2020-10-31"
 ---

-Over the years I've gotten questions by a number friends on how to get started as a Web Developer.
+Over the years I've gotten questions from a number friends on how to get started as a Web Developer.
 I've put together all the links and advice I've shared, and created this post.

 If you want to just get stuck in go to [https://www.freecodecamp.org/](https://www.freecodecamp.org/) and off you go.
 If you want to know more read on.